amir-awad/OpenSciMatch/README.md

 # matching-system

-This matching system aims to match open science projects creators and skilled contributers using an AI model called NER
+This matching system aims to match open science projects creators and skilled contributors using NER AI model